 - I could be honest and upfront with him about it and swallow my pride while hoping he wouldn’t assume that I was on my deathbed and run away scared to death.

-The latter being scarier because it would put me in a vulnerable place.
+The latter was scarier because it would put me in a vulnerable place.
 I would have to explain to someone I was trying to impress about this part of me that isn’t “okay.”
-I was comfortable showing him the parts of me that I could control–carefully thought out witty text messages and outfits to wear on dates carefully handpicked by my best girl friends.
-But being honest meant showing him, a part of me that isn’t necessarily desirable or attractive.
-I was scared he wouldn’t like me knowing that I have this disease that I have to deal with on a daily basis; something that in the future, if we’re still together, he would have to deal with on a daily basis too.
-Option one allowed me more time to keep my wall up, because once he knew about my MS, he would know the part of me that I’m most self conscious about.
+I was comfortable showing him the parts of me that I could control – carefully thought out witty text messages and outfits to wear on dates carefully handpicked by my best girl friends.
+But being honest meant showing him a part of me that isn’t necessarily desirable or attractive.
+I was scared he wouldn’t like me knowing that I have this disease that I have to deal with on a daily basis; something that in the future, if we’re still together, he would have to deal with on a daily basis, too.
+Option one allowed me more time to keep my wall up because once he knew about my MS, he would know the part of me that I’m most self-conscious about.
 Option two forced me to open myself up and be honest with him about the thing that I’m shamefully embarrassed of.

 I revealed to him all about my blogs and how I was writing with hope that my experiences with MS would help others deal with theirs.
 I sent him the links anxiously hoping he wouldn’t be weirded out by my story and the fact that the whole world could read it.
 I couldn’t help the tears rolling down my face when he told me that I was the coolest girl he had ever met and thought it was awesome that I was taking a bad situation and trying to help others while healing myself by writing my journey.
 I explained that I was lucky to get diagnosed young because I could start treatment and hopefully live a close to normal life.